Rahmoo

-Rahmoo, officially Romu, is a small town 6 km west of Pulwama in the Indian-administered state of Jammu and Kashmir, believed to be founded by a famous Islamic saint namely Hazrat Ruma Reshi(RA).
+Rahmoo, officially Romu, is a small town 6 km west of Pulwama in the Indian-administered Union Territory of Jammu and Kashmir, believed to be founded by a famous Islamic saint namely Hazrat Ruma Reshi (RA).
 It is one of the largest villages in the district by area and population.
 It is located 25 km from summer capital Srinagar.
 Rahmoo is situated 5,922 ft above sea level.
 The village is directly administered by district administration Pulwama.

 Demography

 As per the 2011 Census of India, the population of Rahmoo is 5,030, with 2,603 males and 2,427 females.
 15.19% of the population is under the age of 6.
 In 2011, the literacy rate of Rahmoo was 39.85%, with male literacy at 47.61% and female literacy rate at 31.64%.